 Potatoes are an excellent source of potassium, an essential mineral.
 One potato contains 620 milligrams of potassium, providing 18 percent of the recommended daily intake or RDI.
-The National Institute of Medicine Food and Nutrition Board or FNB recommends that adults consume 4,700 milligrams of potassium per day.
+The National Institute of Medicine Food and Nutrition Board or FNB recommends that adults consume 4,700 milligrams of potassium per day 1.
 Potassium functions as an electrolyte, which means it helps conduct electrical impulses between the nerves, muscles and brain.
 Potassium is also vital to heart function and helps regulate blood pressure.

 Your body needs vitamin C for the production of collagen -- a group of proteins that provide structure to blood vessels, tendons, ligaments and bones.
 Vitamin C also supports the production of norepinephrine -- a neurotransmitter necessary for brain function.
 In addition, vitamin C protects cells from damage and supports a healthy immune system.
 One potato provides 45 percent of the RDI of vitamin C, specified by the FNB as 75 to 90 milligrams per day.

 Potatoes contain five of the eight B vitamins, with the highest concentration being of B-6 4.
-They provide 10 percent of the RDI of vitamin B-6, which helps protect the body from heart disease, cancer and age-related decline in brain function according to the National Institutes of Health Office of Dietary Supplements.
+They provide 10 percent of the RDI of vitamin B-6, which helps protect the body from heart disease, cancer and age-related decline in brain function according to the National Institutes of Health Office of Dietary Supplements 5.
 Potatoes also contain 8 percent of the RDI of both thiamin and niacin.
 Folate, the natural form of folic acid, is necessary for the production and maintenance of new cells.
 Potatoes provide 6 percent of the RDI of folate and 2 percent of riboflavin.